If you're betting on the First Round Leader market for this event then check out our new FRL Form/Event Form stats here.

 For the record, here's the breakdown of Bermudagrass PGA Tour victors in the field since 2008:

 The McGladrey in 2010-2012 formed part of the PGA Tour Fall Series with the 2013 renewal being played in November as part of the first wrap-around season structure.
-Every winner of the tournament has played a Tour tournament post-East Lake - essentially that means that Kevin Kisner and Brandt Snedeker could be at a disadvantage this week.
+Every winner of the tournament has played a Tour tournament post-East Lake.
 It's also interesting to see that inaugural McGladrey champion Heath Slocum had captured The Barclays title 13 months previously in 2009.
-Of all the winners on the Seaside course, nobody has won in the calendar year prior to triumphing here.
-Tommy Gainey, Robert Streb, Kevin Kisner and Mackenzie Hughes all captured their first main Tour titles here in 2012, 2014, 2015 and 2016 respectively.
+Of all the winners on the Seaside course, nobody has won a full Tour tournament in the calendar year prior to triumphing here.
+Tommy Gainey, Robert Streb, Kevin Kisner, Mackenzie Hughes and Austin Cook all captured their first main Tour titles here in 2012, 2014, 2015, 2016 and 2017 respectively.

 I covered off many of the resident, Sea Island Golf Performance Center and SEC links at the top of this Preview.
 Local links are numerous, but a couple of additional themes jump out for this tournament.
 Three winners - namely Slocum, Kirk and Kisner - resided in the home state of Georgia when winning this title.
-Other winners have hailed from Texas (Crane), South Carolina (Gainey), North Carolina (Hughes) and Florida (Streb).
-Of these Mackenzie really threw a curve-ball at this from a betting perspective 12 months ago when he won on only his sixth PGA Tour appearance.
+Other winners have hailed from Texas (Crane), South Carolina (Gainey), North Carolina (Hughes), Arkansas (Cook) and Florida (Streb).
+The last two champions here, namely Mackenzie Hughes and Austin Cook, were both PGA Tour rookies.

 For another route in, I've also looked at other events played in this part of the world.
 The Jones Cup Invitational is played in February and is part of the Amateur World Rankings.
-The Jones Cup, since its inception from 2001 - 2016, has been played just up the coast from Sea Island Resort at the Ocean Forest Golf Club.
+Played since its inception from 2001 to 2016, this event was held just up the coast from Sea Island Resort at the Ocean Forest Golf Club.
 I've listed those who have finished in the top 20 in the Jones Cup since 2009 who are in this week's field.
-Some of the names have featured in this previously:
+Some of the names have featured in this event previously:

 Jones Cup Results